backdrop-contrib/date_ical/README.txt

 Date iCal

-This module allows users to create iCal feeds in Views, and import iCal feeds from other sites using the Feeds module.
+This module allows users to export iCal feeds with Views, and import iCal feeds from other sites with the Feeds module.
 Any entity can act as the source of events for an iCal feed, as long as that entity contains a Date field.
-Date iCal creates a new iCal "view mode" for all entities, which is used to format the Description field of the events in the iCal feed.
+Date iCal creates a new iCal "view mode" for all entities, which is used to format the Description field of the events in the iCal feed (when using the iCal Entity plugin).

 For an easier-to-read HTML version of these instructions, please go to http://www.drupal.org/project/date_ical and click the "Read documentation" link